digital-fabric/uringmachine/grant-2025/tasks.md

           while cpu_time is more.
 But it's just a hunch.

 - [ ] Ruby Fiber::Scheduler interface
-  - [ ] Make a PR for resetting the scheduler and resetting the fiber non-blocking flag.
+  - [v] Make a PR for resetting the scheduler and resetting the fiber non-blocking flag.
-  - [ ] Missing hook for close
+  - [ ]  hook for close
-  - [ ] Missing hooks for send/recv/sendmsg/recvmsg
+  - [ ] hooks for send/recv/sendmsg/recvmsg
   - [ ] Writes to a file (including `IO.write`) do not invoke `#io_write` (because writes to files cannot be non-blocking?)
 Instead, `blocking_operation_wait` is invoked.

 - [ ] SSL